-STATUS OF BIRDS There have been 10 bird species extinctions in the Americas during the past 50 years, and 5 more bird species have been declared extinct in the wild but still survive in captivity.
+STATUS OF BIRDS There have been 13 bird species extinctions in the Americas during the past 50 years, and 5 more bird species have been declared extinct in the wild but still survive in captivity.
 BirdLife International scientists believe that an additional 7 bird extinctions have been averted by conservation intervention since 1994.
 In 2016, an ABC report documented that 38 BIRD SPECIES LISTED UNDER THE ENDANGERED SPECIES ACT (ESA) IN THE U.S. WERE INCREASING, 15 were stable, 24 were declining, and 17 were of uncertain status or extinct (most of these being Hawaiian species already close to extinction in 1973 when the Act was passed).
-In the Americas, there are currently 290 Endangered (EN) and Critically Endangered (CR) bird species on the IUCN Red List.
-Habitat loss is considered the principal threat for 214 of these.
-The remaining 76 species are primarily threatened by other factors, such as invasive species.
-ABC helped to create the first reserve for the Endangered Marvelous Spatuletail with partner ECOAN.
-AMERICAN BIRD CONSERVANCY RESPONSE CONSERVATION OUTCOMES
+In the Americas, there are currently 279 Endangered (EN) and Critically Endangered (CR) bird species on the IUCN Red List.
+Habitat loss is considered the principal threat for 209 of these.
+The remaining 70 species are primarily threatened by other factors, such as invasive species.
+AMERICAN BIRD CONSERVANCY RESPÓNSE ABC helped to create the first reserve for the Critically Endangered Marsh Antwren with partner SAVE Brasil.
+CONSERVATION OUTCOMES

-Of the 214 EN and CR birds primarily threatened by habitat loss, ABC-supported projects (such as bird reserves) currently provide some protected habitat for 82 species (38%).
+Of the 209 EN and CR birds primarily threatened by habitat loss, ABC-supported projects (such as bird reserves) currently provide some protected habitat for 82 species (39%).
 Extinction risk is believed to have been significantly reduced for 14 of these species so far.
 ABC currently works on 23 of the species threatened primarily by invasive species or other factors - mostly seabirds and Hawaiian birds.
-Of the 21 ESA-listed bird species that ABC has worked on most directly, 8 were considered to be increasing in a 2016 ABC report.
-Of the 7 bird species extilections considered to have been averted since 1994 in the Americas, ABC has significantly contributed to preventing 4: → JUNIN GREBE → GRENADA DOVE → PALE-HEADED BRUSHFINCH • LEAR'S MACAW > ACTION HIGHLIGHTS In total, 2,900 bird species have been recorded in ABC-supported reserves (66% of all bird species found in the Americas).
-With the U.S. Fish and Wildlife Service (FWS), ABC helped translocate 50 Millerbirds from Nihoa to Laysan to start a second "insurance" population, which has since expanded to more than 200 birds.
-With Biodiversitas, ABC helped expand the Canudos Biological Station in Brazil to 3,649 acres, helping the Lear's Macaw population grow to 1,300, and downgrading the macaw from Critical to Endangered.
-With partners, ABC has supported the acquisition/protection of 1,052,466 acres of land at 92 sites in 14 countries, with 32 partners.
-We have also supported the planting of 5,617,865 trees and shrubs in reserves and buffer areas.
+Of the 20 ESA-listed bird species that ABC has worked on most directly, 7 were considered to be increasing in a 2016 ABC report.
+Of the 7 bird species extinctions considered to have been averted since 1994 in the Americas, ABC has significantly contributed to preventing 4: → JUNIN GREBE → GRENADA DOVE PALE-HEADED BRUSHFINCH → LEAR'S MACAW ACTION HIGHLIGHTS In total, 2,900 bird species have been recorded in ABC-supported reserves (66% of all bird species found in the Americas).
+In 2018, our partner ECOAN and ABC supported the protection of more than 45,000 acres of cloud forest in northern Peru, sheltering Long-whiskered Owlet and other rare birds.
+A record 12 Blue-throated Macaw chicks fledged from nest boxes at the ABC-supported Laney Rickman Reserve in Bolivia during the 2018-2019 nesting season, bringing the total of fledglings produced by our partner Asociación Armonía's nest boxes to 81.

+With partners, ABC has supported the acquisition/protection of 1,075,145 acres of land at 100 sites in 15 countries, with 38 partners.
+We have also supported the planting of 6,076,112 trees and shrubs in reserves and buffer areas.